sunshanwen/BP4RNAseq/README.md

 investigating the molecular mechanisms that underlie cancer and other diseases.
 RNA-sequencing (RNA-seq) now is the routine to assess the genome wide gene expression due to its high speed, accuracy and reproducibility, and low cost.
-An enormous volume of RNA-seq data that have been accumulating and deposited in public data repositories, such as the Gene Expression Omnibus (GEO) and the Sequence Read Archive (SRA).
+An enormous volume of RNA-seq data have been accumulating and deposited in public data repositories, such as the Gene Expression Omnibus (GEO) and the Sequence Read Archive (SRA).
 Retrospectively analyzing these data or conducting a brand new RNA-seq study is fundamentally important for researchers.
 However, processing raw reads of RNA-seq data, no matter public or newly sequenced data, involves a lot of specialized tools and technical configurations that are often unfamiliar and time-consuming to learn for non-bioinformatics researchers.
-The goal of BP4RNAseq is to make RNA-seq analysis smooth and easy.
+The goal of BP4RNAseq is to make the RNA-seq analysis smooth and easy.
 The package integrates the state-of-art tools from both alignment-based and alignment-free quantification workflows.
 It uses an optimized pipeline, applies to both retrospective and newly generated RNA-seq data analyses and can take only two nontechnical parameters and output formatted gene expression quantification at gene and transcript levels.
-The package also support single-cell RNA-seq analyses based on the Alevin algorithm integrated with the Salmon \[1\].
+The package also support single-cell RNA-seq analyses based on the Alevin algorithm \[1\].

 ### Operating System Requirements